zhou-wj/tf-tutorials/01-svhn/Homework 1.md

 - Learn there are alternatives to Softmax/Cross Entropy when training DNN

 ## FAQ
-Q: Where can I get support for this homework?
+#### Q: Where can I get support for this homework?
 A: Use "Issues" of this repo.

-Q: What's the DDL for homeworks?
+#### Q: What's the DDL for homeworks?
 A: We'll discuss the homework in succeeding experiment course (every two week).
 Those homeworks turned in after discussion will be capped at 90 marks.

-Q: How will the score of each homework affect final course score?
+#### Q: How will the score of each homework affect final course score?
 A: The algorithm is TBD.

-Q: How to choose use extra\_32x32.mat in experiments ?
+#### Q: I don't have access to a GPU.
+How do I finish homework in time?
-A: Find a file called common.py in 01-svhn, then set use\_extra\_data = False or True to control.
+A: You can choose to skip extra\_32x32.mat when trainining.
+Find a file called common.py in 01-svhn, then set use\_extra\_data = False or True to control.

 ## GPU servers
 - We provide some servers, each server has eight Nvidia GPU for students to do all the experiments.